smatechnologies/ibmi-export-import/UserGuide-Automate-Exp-Imp.md

 2. Before beginning maintenance to a Machine, change the Machine status to stopped.

-4. Click on the option to Open Advanced Settings Panel.
+3. Click on the option to Open Advanced Settings Panel.
     - SM: Use a right mouse click to open the Agent management window (titled "Agent Selection").
 Click left mouse on the wrench icon that appears under the window title.

-5. Click on the Administrative Machine Information tab.
+4. Click on the Administrative Machine Information tab.
     - SM: Click the arrow next to Administrative Machine Information.

-6. Click the green plus sign (+) next to Available Property.
+5. Click the green plus sign (+) next to Available Property.
-    - SM: Click the Manual Edit button.
+    - SM: To being adding a new Property, click the plus sign (+) in the bar just below the Name / Value table of entries.
+Click the Manual Edit button to update an existing Property.

-7. In the data entry box that appears, type the name of a new property, then an equals sign (=) and then the value string that should be assigned to this new Available Machine Property.
+6. In the data entry box that appears, type the name of a new property, then an equals sign (=) and then the value string that should be assigned to this new Available Machine Property.
 Click the Save button to store a new or updated value.
     - SM: Click the blue pencil icon on the right to enter the update mode.
 Type into the Name column the new Available Property name, then type into the Value column the string of data represented by the Property name.
 Click the blue check box to save additions or changes.

     ```